Mishieck/parawait/docs/api/typescript/types.md

 ### Description

-A property of [PromisesOptions](#promisesoptions) that specifies the number of times an [Action](#action) must be performed if only one action has been provided.
+A property of [allOptions](#alloptions) that specifies the number of times an [Action](#action) must be performed if only one action has been provided.
 If multiple [Inputs](#inputs) have been provided, it is not required.
 This is because the number of inputs should always be equal to the number of times an action is performed.

 ### Structure